 View multiple alignments and collect positional data with the same point-and-click ease you use to make measurements.
 Better still, you can do it all on the same map you use for volume calculations, quick site checks, and progress reporting.

-- Get positional referencing data: As you pan around the map with your cursor, you’ll see the specific station and offset of the cursor, relative to the alignment.
-Helping you to reference the exact location of a stockpile, or other points of interest on your map.
+- Get positional referencing data: As you pan around the map with your cursor, you’ll see the specific station and offset of the cursor relative to the alignment, helping you reference the exact location of a stockpile or other points of interest on your map

 I did a drone demo last week and showed [alignments] to a bunch of colleagues.
 Stations and offsets was like a mic drop.
 This is one of the better things I’ve seen in a long time.